Click here to see my Google scholar profile

 Tsujimoto D., Lin C.-H., Kurihara N., Barnett C.R.A.
 (Submitted) Citizen science in the class-room: the consistency of student collected data and its value in ecological hypothesis testing.
 Ornithological Science.

 Pagani-Núñez E, Barnett C.R.A., Renom M., Senar J.C.
 (Submitted) Niche variability drives inter- and intra-individual differences in plumage characteristics of Great tits (Parus major).
-Behavioral Ecology and Sociobiology.
+Current Zoology.

 He R., Pagani-Núñez E., Chevallier C., Barnett C.R.A.
 2017.
 To be so bold: boldness is repeatable and related to within individual behavioural variability in North Island robins.
 Behavioural Processes.